 No match is required for eligible projects.
 100% of work must take place in, or benefit, disadvantaged communities.
-The USDA Forest Service wants these funds to be used in disadvantaged communities and therefore has waived match requirements.
 The match waiver must be passed on to any sub-awardees as described in the General Criteria section of the RFP.

 Please reference the grant's Request for Proposals (RFP) for more details on this grant.
 You may access the RFP at https://chicagorti.org/grants